mapcode-foundation/mapcode-cpp/README.md

 The Mapcode C/C++ Library has includes a number of fixed data tables, which increase its footprint.
 You may not require all of this data, so we've added some options for you to be able to reduce its footprint, for example for embedded applications.

+You can specify the define `MAPCODE_NO_SUPPORT_ALL_LANGUAGES` to disable support for territory names in all languages.

+Note that English names are always supported and it's also always possible to get territory names in their locale language.

+To add individual support support for other languages (of all territory names), use:

+    -DMAPCODE_NO_SUPPORT_ALL_LANGUAGES   // If not defined, ALL languages are available.
+    -DMAPCODE_SUPPORT_LANGUAGE_DA        // Add individual languages.
+    -DMAPCODE_SUPPORT_LANGUAGE_DE
+    -DMAPCODE_SUPPORT_LANGUAGE_FR
+    -DMAPCODE_SUPPORT_LANGUAGE_HI
+    -DMAPCODE_SUPPORT_LANGUAGE_NL

+The list of support languages may grow over time.

 ## Release Notes